 The requirements of Objective 1, Performance Measure 1.1 address the need to have a long-term resources analysis, forest inventory, growth-and-yield modeling capabilities, and recommended sustainable harvest levels for areas available for harvest.
 Likewise, Indicator 1.1.2 requires that “documented current harvest trends fall within long-term sustainable levels identified in the forest management plan” and Indicator 1.1.4 requires “periodic updates of forest inventory and recalculation of planned harvests to account for changes in growth due to productivity increases or decreases”.

 Forest management plans by their very nature are adjusted as needed to reflect changes in factors such as inventory, growth and yield modeling capabilities, growing stock, harvest levels and the cyclical nature of the forest products market.
-To ensure effective decision making regarding long-term sustainable harvest levels, an SFI Program Participant must be able to assess the accuracy of past planning inputs and decisions made through appropriate document retention.
-It is expected that an SFI Program Participant has the ability to look backwards over a sufficiently long timeframe in order to inform its future forest management planning.
+To ensure effective decision making regarding long-term sustainable harvest levels, an SFI Certified Organization must be able to assess the accuracy of past planning inputs and decisions made through appropriate document retention.
+It is expected that an SFI Certified Organization has the ability to look backwards over a sufficiently long time-frame in order to inform its future forest management planning.

-4. SFI 2015-2019 Forest Management Standard Objective 1: Conversion
+Conversion

-4.1 Conversion of One Forest Cover Type to Another Forest Cover Type
+Conversion of One Forest Cover Type to Another Forest Cover Type